 Let me start this review with a statement: I’m not fond of golf; in fact, I hate it!
 There, I said it.
 Everything about golf makes me angry, from the fenced-off land used for just a privileged few to the snobbery surrounding each stuck-up clubhouse.
 Thankfully, it appears I am not alone in this anger, as Brain Freeze director and co-writer Julien Knafo takes a nine-iron to class, greed, golf, climate change denial and nationalism in his intelligent new zombie horror/comedy Brain Freeze.

 At the heart of Knafo’s Quebec-based apocalypse is a golf course, where keeping the grass green and playable appears to trump any welfare concerns.
 It may be midwinter, but the golf course on Peacock Island is bright green, with not a sprinkling of snow covering its surface.
-This perfect green oasis is a new invention, a special fertiliser that allows grass to grow in even the coldest of conditions, its bright green shoots melting any snow that dares to lay on its luscious carpet.
+This perfect green oasis is a new invention: a special fertiliser that allows grass to grow even in the coldest of climates; its bright green shoots melt any snow that dares to lie on its luscious carpet.
 But what would happen if this new fertiliser made its way into the water supply?
 Well, the residents of Peacock Island are about to find out!

 READ MORE: THE SADNESS